What is Kuaishou?

 Which platform chooses to promote and sell products: Douyin or Kuaishou?

-We have seen that both the short video apps, Douyin and Kuaishou, have a different strategic approach to the market and the business model.
+We have seen that both the short video apps, Douyin and Kuaishou, have different strategic approaches to the market and the business model.
 It is therefore a matter of understanding which of the two Apps offers the best opportunities for a specific brand.
 This can be understood through a preliminary analysis of its objectives and targets.

 Finally, we must not forget that the Chinese digital landscape is much more fragmented and competitive than the western one.
 Therefore, there is not a single platform that guarantees immediate success, therefore a multichannel strategy is the best choice.